opener-project/tag-to-kaf/README.md

 * files with opinions with multiple expressions, holders or targets
-* need to be revised if the holders, expressions and targets should not be in the span of one single opinion id
+* need to be revised if the holders, expressions and targets should not be in the span of one single opinion id.

+Example:

     /*****EXAMPLE***************************************************/
     /* bad and good girls and boys -> one single opinionID *********/